sriharsha0806/CarND-Vehicle-Detection/writeup_template.md

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and my code for same parameters as mentioned above excpet for colorspace which is  rgb is recognizing the vehicles for a few occasions in video.
 In test_images it is reconizing the front end of driving car.
 I tried changing various parameters and cropped the image.
-The result is my alogrithm is unable to recognize cars present in test_images.
+The result is my alogrithm is able to recognize the cars in test images.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using three features.
 They are spatial_binning, histogram and HOG features.
 I wanted to implement decision features as mentioned by arpan in videos to reduce the feature vector further.

-Feature vector length: 6108
+Feature vector length: 2492

 ###Sliding Window Search